natmegsweden/NatMEG_Wiki/Lab-Manual.md

 > !
 To start eye-tracker in simulation mode type *t -x* and press enter

 3. Make sure you have the right configuration for your needs
 4. Adjust eye-tracker by moving the arm or by tilting the screen a bit.

 ## During measurement
 1. Monitor eye-positions

 > !
-As participants tend to sink down a bit during recordings eye-tracking may be lost if not chair is raised properly
+As participants tend to sink down a bit during recordings eye-tracking may be lost if not chair is raised properly<br>
 > !
 If using the table, make sure pads or participant's hands are not blocking the eye-tracker

 2. Check calibration